 Arbitrary heap sizes #

 Historically the V8 heap limit was conveniently set to fit the signed 32-bit integer range with some margin.
 Over time this convenience lead to sloppy code in V8 that mixed types of different bit widths, effectively breaking the ability to increase the limit.
 In V8 v5.8 we enabled the use of arbitrary heap sizes.
 See the dedicated blog post for more information.

-In 5.8 the work towards incrementally reducing the time spent in V8 during startup was continued.
+In V8 v5.8 we continued the work towards incrementally reducing the time spent in V8 during startup.
 Reductions in the time spent compiling and parsing code, as well as optimizations in the IC system yielded ~5% improvements on our real-world startup workloads.

 Please check out our summary of API changes.
 This document is regularly updated a few weeks after each major release.

 Developers with an active V8 checkout can use